Level crossings by country: Taiwan

 As most railways in Taiwan were built during Japanese administration, railway level crossings remain very common and generally built to the same design as Japan, though many urban crossings have been eliminated when the railroads have been moved underground, e.g. segments of the West Coast Line in Taipei City and Kaohsiung City, or moved elevated, or has converted to cubic crossing with road, or abolished, e.g. the former TRA Tamsui Line that is now the Taipei Metro Tamsui Line without any level crossings.

+Pointing to these eliminations, almost all "cable-railroad-crossings" have disappeared (instead of barriers, cables descended over the road).
+Only in Nan'ao Township, Xincheng Township, and in Chiayi would there still be any (and on sugar cane railways).

-The Act Governing the Punishment of Violation of Road traffic Regulations (道路交通管理處罰條例) prescribes fines for drivers and pedestrians who commit certain classes of violations in regards to level crossings; these include disobeying flagmen, insisting to cross while a crossing's signals are active or when the gate is being lowered, crossing a passive crossing without stopping beforehand, and overtaking, making a U-turn, backing up, stopping or parking on a railway level crossing in a vehicle.
+The Act Governing the Punishment of Violation of Road Traffic Regulations (Annotated Republic of China Laws/Road Traffic Management and Penalty Act (道路交通管理處罰條例) prescribes fines for drivers and pedestrians who commit certain classes of violations in regards to level crossings; these include disobeying flagmen, insisting to cross while signals are active or when the gate is being lowered, crossing a passive crossing without stopping beforehand, and overtaking, making a U-turn, backing up, stopping or parking on a railway level crossing in a vehicle.
 Pedestrians can be fined 2,400 new Taiwan dollars for a violation, drivers of non-motorized vehicles such as bicycles can be fined between 1,200 and 2,400 dollars, and drivers of motor vehicles can be fined up to 15,000 to 90,000 new Taiwan dollars for a violation.
 If an accident occurs, the driver's license can also be revoked for a minimum of six years, and drivers can also face legal responsibility and compensation of damages.

 Accidents at railway level crossings remain a very serious concern, such as when a truck entered a level crossing and collided with the Taroko Express in Jan 17, 2012.
 The Taiwan Railway Administration alone has hundreds of level crossings along its routes of slightly more than 1100 km.
 On average, there is a level crossing each 2 km.
 An emergency button is installed on every level crossing in the country, allowing members of the public to report emergencies at a crossing to authorities, such as stalled vehicles or other obstacles.

+Taiwan once had many narrow gauge lines, mainly for sugar cane transport, but also for passengers.
+Of the 3000 km. is now only 20 km. in use, at Huwei.
+In this city are still "cable-railroad-crossings" in use.